 In October, Savannah usually receives less rain than New Orleans.
 Savannah gets 2.8 inches (71 mm) of rain, while New Orleans receives 3 inches (77 mm) of rain each month for the autumn.

 The winter brings many poeple to Savannah as well as New Orleans.
+The winter months attract visitors to Savannah because of the museums, the shopping scene, and the cuisine.
 Additionally, the shopping scene and the cuisine are the main draw to New Orleans this time of year.

 In January, Savannah is generally cooler than New Orleans.
-Temperatures in Savannah average around 49°F (9°C), and New Orleans stays around 51°F (11°C).
+Daily temperatures in Savannah average around 49°F (9°C), and New Orleans fluctuates around 51°F (11°C).